Furstenberg Nature Area

 Overview

-Furstenberg Nature Area is a 38 acre park on Fuller Road just west of Gallup Park.
+Furstenberg Nature Area is a 38 acre park and nature area on Fuller Road just west of Gallup Park.
 View the Ann Arbor Parks and Nature Areas map for location context.
 Most of the park’s border lies along the Huron River.
 The park contains wetlands, woodlands, prairie, and oak savanna.
 A half-mile paved trail loops through the park.
-A granular trail goes through the prairie and woods, connecting to 1/4 mile of wetland boardwalk which connects to the western edge of Gallup Park.
+A granular trail goes through the prairie and woods, connecting to a quarter mile of wetland boardwalk which connects to the western edge of Gallup Park.
 Since the mid 90's, Natural Area Preservation staff and volunteers have been caring for the land by doing controlled burns and invasive shrub removal.
 Burning is a restoration practice that was first used at Furstenberg in 1996.

 brochure leads the visitor through a series of numbered posts explaining the natural ecosystems.